Inside the phantasmagorical attraction known as House on the Rock, where the Old Gods meet in American Gods season 2.

-Like the Haunted Mansion and Ghost Boat today, the hokey scares of these lost Wisconsin Dells attractions brought overpriced chills to decades of family vacations to the Waterpark Capital of the World.
+Like the Haunted Mansion and Ghost Boat today, the hokey scares of these lost Wisconsin Dells attractions brought overpriced chills to decades of family vacations in the Waterpark Capital of the World.

 A looming black facade caught my eye a few years ago during a family getaway to Wisconsin Dells.